edmonton public schools bans most inflatable amusement equipment

 People are prohibited from using inflatable castles, most other inflatable toys and trampoline at school.

-The regulation, which was issued on June 14, applies to all 213 schools in the region and prohibits the use of inflatable rides and trampoline, including organizations that rent school facilities.
+The Act, which was issued on June 14, applies to all 213 schools in the region.
+The bill says it prohibits the use of inflatable rides and trampoline, including organizations that rent school facilities.

 This new ban applies to any attraction supported by a blower, which schools sometimes have every year --

 Regional spokesman Carrie Rosa said the celebration was over.

 She said several students at the Victoria School of Art were injured when they inflated last year.

 \"In some cases, students are injured on the inflatable device, we take the safety of the students very seriously, and we want to keep the children safe at any time,\" she said . \".